Toyota NZ engine: 1NZ-FE Turbo (2003–2013)

 The 1NZ-FE Turbo (unofficially called 1NZ-FTE or 1NZ-FET) is a 1497 cc with an air-to-air intercooler turbocharged conventional Otto-cycle variant of the 1NZ-FE with VVT-i, combined with a IHI RHF4 turbocharger, providing 63.7 kPa of boost pressure.
 This engine was not created in-house by Toyota, but converted with bolt-on turbocharger kits developed by Toyota Racing Development (TRD).
 The engine block is the same as the naturally aspirated 1NZ-FE engine, found in many Toyota models.
 It retains the same 10.5:1 compression ratio as the naturally aspirated sibling.
 Output is 143-152 PS at 6000 rpm with 196-206 Nm of torque at 4000–4800 rpm, depending on the model.

-In Japan, this unique engine was available through modified Toyota cars (tuned by TRD, Modellista (ja) or Gazoo Racing) and sold officially as complete car at Toyota Netz Store dealerships.
+In Japan, this unique engine was available through modified Toyota cars (tuned by TRD, Modellista or Gazoo Racing) and sold officially as complete car at Toyota Netz Store dealerships.
 The turbocharger kits is also available for sale at selected Toyota Netz Store dealerships or TRD official stores.
 This turbocharger kits was introduced first in May 2003, originally for the NCP13 Vitz RS.
 Later in January 2004, TRD launched "TRD Turbo Tuning Plan", a turbocharger conversion program for NCP31 bB, XP61 ist and NCP13 Vitz RS owners.
 The fully converted bB and ist with turbocharger and additional TRD kits were also offered at the selected Netz Store dealerships.
 The turbocharger conversion program was terminated in July 2007 with the discontinuation of XP60 ist.

 Starting in August 2007, this turbocharged engine was updated to the new 1NZ-FE engine, which was first introduced in the Vitz RS TRD Turbo M, modified by Modellista based on the regular NCP91 Vitz RS.
 TRD released a slightly different 1NZ-FE Turbo engine exclusively for NZE141 Corolla Axio/Fielder GT TRD Turbo in October 2009 and March 2010.
 The final application of this engine was in August 2013, with Gazoo Racing (GR) releasing the Vitz GRMN Turbo and it was also the only model officially released by Toyota in Japan.
 The older version was also offered in several European countries and Thailand, but only in limited numbers.

 This engine is commonly combined with C56 5-speed manual transmission, except for Corolla Axio/Fielder GT which had C51 transmission.
-The U340E 4-speed automatic transmission was only available for the TRD fully converted bB and ist complete cars or from several converted Vitz RS with automatic transmission owned by costumers.
+The U340E 4-speed automatic transmission was only available for the TRD fully converted bB and ist complete cars or from several converted Vitz RS with automatic transmission owned by customers.